brookemahoney/loopduplicate.com/docroot/sites/all/modules/contrib/reroute_email/README.txt

 1. Go to Admin -> Modules, and enable reroute email.

 2. Go to Admin -> Configuration -> Development -> Reroute email, and enter an email address to route all email to.
+If the field is empty and no value is provided for rerouted email addresses, all outgoing emails would be aborted and recorded in the recent log entries, with a full dump of the email variables, which could provide an additional debugging method.

 Tips and Tricks
 ---------------